Get 80% off your plan for your first 3 months*

 Key takeaways

-• Set aside 25-30% of your gross freelance income in a separate bank account specifically for taxes and CPP contributions, as you're responsible for calculating and paying your own taxes without employer withholding.
+• Set aside 25-40% of your gross freelance income in a separate bank account for taxes and CPP contributions, as no one withholds taxes from your payments like they do for employees.

 What is a freelancer?